MiguelMadero/geddy-coffee-templates/README.md

 Contains coffee templates for geddy

 __Disclaimer:__ This is __work in progress__ and __experimental__.
 The main purpose of this project at this stage is to test a new `template` switch in geddy's cli.
-The following is just the expected usage. geddy-*-templates aren't working in geddy, available on NPM, might not even contain real templates and coffee or other template features might not be supported by geddy.
+The following is just the expected usage. geddy-*-templates aren't working in geddy, available on NPM, might not even contain real templates and some template features might not be supported by geddy.

 ## Using from NPM